w3f/Grants-Program/README_2.md

     3. Label the file as "project_name_milestone_number.md".
     4. Fill out the template with the details of your project.
     5. Once you have completed the application, click on "create new pull request".
-    6. The pull request template asks you to also submitt an invoice (follow [invoice guidelines]      (https://drive.google.com/file/d/14fMb04NvkkI3EJddyNOb0UC6TPtsYcCc/view?ts=5dd29a1f), allow for attachment, verify GH account).
+    6. The pull request template asks you to also submitt an invoice ([invoice guidelines](https://drive.google.com/file/d/14fMb04NvkkI3EJddyNOb0UC6TPtsYcCc/view?ts=5dd29a1f), allow for attachment, verify GH account).
     7. Grants Evaluators can accept the PR to accept the deliverable.
 4. **Payment:**
     1. Notification is issued to the Operations Team once delivery was accepted or after 2 weeks without any feedback to improve the delivery.